pgdurand/BeeDeeM-User-Manual/cmdline/install-banks.md

 ## Starting a process interactively

+### Using a global descriptor

 The processing must be started by a user so that *BeeDeeM* can access its various directories in read/write mode, particularly _${installDir}, ${workingDir}_ and _${biobaseDir}_.

 After opening a session \(via a terminal\), proceed as follows:

 ```
 $ cd ${installDir}
-$ ./CmdLineInstall.sh <DESC>
+$ ./install.sh <DESC>

     where
       - ${installDir} is replaced by the directory where BeeDeeM is
         installed in on your system, and test is the name of the global
         descriptor (without its extension .gd) to be used.
       - <DESC> is a global descriptor file name without its '.gd' extension
 ```